 Thread 3: Hybrid XAI : combining statistical and logical methods

-Chaires : Leila Amgoud, Joao Silva Marques, Jean-Michel Loubès, Thomas Schiex, Louise Travé-Massuyes
+Chair holders : Leila Amgoud, Joao Silva Marques, Jean-Michel Loubes, Thomas Schiex, Louise Travé-Massuyès

-In this theme we also examine how these methods meet or challenge legal and ethical requirements for AI systems.
-This theme aims to:
+This topic also examines how these methods meet the legal and ethical requirements of AI systems.